 Mackey v.
 Belden, Inc.

-In the 2021 case of Mackey vs. Belden, case highlighted the importance of data breaches.
+The 2021 case of Mackey vs. Belden highlights the importance of data breaches.

-The court found that the theft of social security numbers, followed by the filing of false tax returns was sufficient to confer standing.
-This connection between a data breach and subsequent harm established proved as a valid legal crime.
+The court found that the theft of social security numbers, followed by the filing of false tax returns, was sufficient to confer standing.
+This connection between a data breach and subsequent harm proved as a valid legal crime.

-In this case, the digital evidence was more direct as the evidence itself was the instance of a data breach being the cause of harm done.
+In this case, the digital evidence was straightforward—the data breach itself served as proof that the harm occurred.

 Zimmerman vs. Weis Markets, Inc.

-In the case of a man named Zimmerman vs. Weis Markets, social media evidence was used to prove a false case.
+In the case of Zimmerman vs. Weis Markets, social media evidence was used to prove a false case.

 Zimmerman, who suffered an injury while operating a forklift at Weis Markets, claimed he lost wages and endured emotional trauma that prevented him from wearing shorts in public, demanding a payout from the company.